 "Instead, we were having to prepare ourselves and the children for what lay ahead."

 My only hope was that someone could find a treatment that could give me more time.
 And incredibly, they did.
 Thanks to cancer research, like the projects funded by Worldwide Cancer Research, and the kindness of people like you, I defied the odds and I'm still here today.

 But sadly it isn’t all over for me, as part of my tumour could not be removed.

 Like many people with cancer, I live every day knowing it could be my last – that’s why lifesaving cancer research must continue.

-But those breakthroughs can’t happen without funding as much new cancer research as possible – and that lifesaving research was put at risk because of the pandemic.
+But those breakthroughs can’t happen without funding as much new cancer research as possible.

-As a charity entirely reliant on donations from kind supporters like you, Worldwide Cancer Research urgently needs your help to make sure people with cancer aren’t forgotten because of the ‘other c’ - coronavirus.
+As a charity entirely reliant on donations from kind supporters like you, Worldwide Cancer Research urgently needs your help to start new cures around the world.

 Will you become a Curestarter today and help fund pioneering projects from world-class scientists?Donate and start new cures